NatronGitHub/Natron/Documentation/source/natronexecution.rst

 	def createInstance(app,group):

 If this function is found, it will be executed, otherwise the whole content of the script will be interpreted as though it were given to Python natively.
+Either cases, the \"app\" variable will always be defined and pointing to the correct application instance.
 Note that if you are using Natron in GUI mode, it will source the script before creating the graphical user interface and will not start rendering.
 When in command-line mode (*-b* option or NatronRenderer) you must specify the nodes to render either with the *-w* option as described above or with the following option: